Account & Passwords

 9. What is a personal identification security question and why do I need it?

 Security questions are used by Solium to confirm the identity of an account holder.
 These questions and the related answers are selected by the account holder during the activation process.
-Should you need to contact our Participant Services Group for support, we will use these questions to validate your identity before disclosing any confidential information.
+Should you need to contact our Participant Experience Group for support, we will use these questions to validate your identity before disclosing any confidential information.
 Shareworks also allows you to select two identification questions for added security.

 Here’s an example of a personal identification security question and answer: